 Entrepreneurship is NEVER an easy journey.
-Everyone thinks that “being your own boss” can bring you greater income, high flexibility for you to take time off whenever you want.
+Everyone thinks that “being your own boss” can bring you greater income, and high flexibility for you to take time off whenever you want.
 In actual fact, the true entrepreneur life is a battle of long hours, high risk and uncertainties.
 More often than not, the Mumpreneur has to make an extra effort in making sure she has met the needs of their child while handling the business, both at the same time.

-Kids who are under the influence of an entrepreneur parent more often organically absorb the entrepreneur character just by seeing how your spouse work, talk and behave.
+Kids who are under the influence of an entrepreneur parent more often organically absorb the entrepreneur character just by seeing how your spouse works, talk and behave.
 And because their mum is an entrepreneur, the way and tone of the conversation will naturally be different from other parents.
 Through this, they can learn about independence, lifelong learning, taking action, curiosity and a growth mindset.

-I understand some husbands may not want to support their wife, worrying that they jump into a business and lose thousands of dollars.
+I understand some husbands may not want to support their wives, worrying that they jump into a business and lose thousands of dollars.
 Of course, there are cases like this.
 Instead of throwing them a cold blanket by saying nasty or discouraging words.
-Why not just help them along, by telling them to research more about the market, talk with other business owners, friends or someone who is in a similar market or industry who could give your wife good information or insights before jumping into it.
+Why not just help them along, by telling them to research more about the market, talk with other business owners, friends or someone who is in a similar market or industry who could give your wife good information or insights before jumping into it?

 Alleviating The Guilt

-Before we have our own helper, managing a full time job, a business, 2 kids and housework is not an easy task.
+Before we have our own helper, managing a full-time job, a business, 2 kids and housework is not an easy task.
 While I do the cooking, he will do the cleaning, hanging of laundry and sometimes weekend cooking in order for me to rest more.